cellml/libcellml/docs/reference/sectionA_definitions.rst

 1. A CellML identifier:

+   .. container:: issue-data-repr-identifier-unicode

-   #.
-SHALL be a sequence of Unicode characters.
+      1. SHALL be a sequence of Unicode characters.

+   .. container:: issue-data-repr-identifier-latin-alphanum

-   #.
-SHALL NOT contain any characters except
-      :term:`Basic Latin alphanumeric characters`\s
-      and :term:`Basic Latin underscores<Basic Latin underscore>`.
+      2. SHALL NOT contain any characters except :term:`Basic Latin alphanumeric characters`\s and :term:`Basic Latin underscores<Basic Latin underscore>`.

+   .. container:: issue-data-repr-identifier-at-least-one-alphanum

-   #.
-SHALL contain at least one
-      :term:`alphabetic<Basic Latin alphabetic character>` character.
+      3. SHALL contain at least one :term:`alphabetic<Basic Latin alphabetic character>` character.

+   .. container:: issue-data-repr-identifier-begin-euro-num

-   #.
-SHALL NOT begin with a
-      :term:`numeral<European numeral>` or an
-      :term:`underscore<Basic Latin underscore>`.
+      4. SHALL NOT begin with a :term:`numeral<European numeral>` or an :term:`underscore<Basic Latin underscore>`.

+   .. container:: issue-data-repr-identifier-identical

-   #.
-SHALL, when comparing two identifiers, be considered identical to
-      another identifier if and only if both identifiers have identical sequences of characters.
+      5. SHALL, when comparing two identifiers, be considered identical to another identifier if and only if both identifiers have identical sequences of characters.

 .. marker3_2